 From February 2013 new Universal Health Care (UHC) programme was introduce.
 UHC coverage is administered by the Social Services Agency (SSA).
 UHC beneficiaries were entitled to a minimal benefits package.
 The UHC benefits package was expanded in July to include elective surgery, cardiac surgery, chemo-, hormone- and radio-therapy, delivery and C-section (basic package).
 In April 2014, the transition to pool all publicly financed health programs in the SSA began.
 Since September 2014, the SSA has administered all health programs.

-From May 2017, differentiated packages have been introduced for beneficiaries of the universal health care program that are based on income of beneficiaries
+In May 2017, to further reform the program, elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social justice" approach.

 3.2.
 Health coverage